Table of Contents

 What is the EasyAR Unity headset extension package

-The EasyAR Unity headset extension package is a Unity package that includes a series of codes and examples to help you use the features of EasyAR Sense on your headset device.
-Through this extension package, you can integrate most of the functionalities of EasyAR Sense (such as image tracking, dense spatial mapping, etc.) into your device, thereby leveraging the powerful AR capabilities provided by EasyAR.
+The EasyAR Unity headset extension package is a Unity package containing a series of code and samples to help you utilize the features of EasyAR Sense on your headset device.
+Through this extension package, you can integrate most features of EasyAR Sense (such as image tracking, dense spatial map, etc.) into your device, thereby leveraging the powerful AR capabilities provided by EasyAR.

-Using the EasyAR Unity headset extension package is one of the ways to support EasyAR on headsets.
+Using the EasyAR Unity headset extension package is one of the ways EasyAR supports headsets.
 The diagram below illustrates the overall architecture of EasyAR in Unity and the position of the headset extension package within it.

 block